mohanberry/PhoneBook/README.md

 4> CSS/CSS3
 5> HTML/HTML5

+# Code View
+1> All the code that I have written is in this directory -> phonebook\src\app

 # Project Implementation
 1> This PhoneBook app has a search filter by which user can search individual names.
 2> You click on individual item to see the Modal popup show more information